licheng-xu-echo/SyntheticSpacePrediction/README.md

 seaborn=0.11.1
 xgboost=1.3.3
 ```
 We suggest using Anaconda to build the python environment, as there are several default packages used in the scripts but not mentioned above.
-All test are executed under Ubuntu 18.04.
+All test were executed under Ubuntu 18.04.
 # Installation guide
 The Anaconda can be download in [here](https://www.anaconda.com/products/distribution).
 The third-party python packages mentioned above can be installed follow the commands below.
 (The specific version of these packages are recommended to reproduce all results in the paper but not mandatory.)
 ```